basicswap/basicswap/doc/nostr.md

   be linked to the node key or to other swaps by relays.
 The ACK echoes the requester's route key and must be signed by the key it announces, so a stored ACK replayed by a relay can't activate a later route.
+- A bid waits in state "Connect request sent" until the ACK arrives.
+  If the ACK is lost the CONNECT_REQ is retransmitted by the update loop with the same route key, backing off from 30s to 10 minutes for up to 6 sends (`connect_req_retry_seconds`, `connect_req_max_attempts`).
+If the bid itself fails to publish after the route is up (no relay reachable) it stays pending and is resent on the next check; bid messages are deterministic, so a retry never creates a second bid.
+  Both recoveries are driven from the database and survive a restart.
 - Inbound events are gated before signature verification: relay messages over 72 KiB are dropped, each relay is limited to a burst of 2000 events refilling at 20/s, and at most 5000 verified events are